Let there be light

 Take a look inside the heart of the Corn Exchange, and you’ll be dazzled by a spectacular glass atrium.
 Originally created to give natural light to the traders, the dome now provides a magnificent focal point for the many eating destinations that spread throughout its tiered structure.

 Exploring the atrium puts you at the very centre of everything the Corn Exchange has to offer.
 The bright, spacious dining areas beneath the impressive glass dome give the feel of cosmopolitan al-fresco dining.
-And when you’ve finished craning your neck to take in the sensational architecture, you can take your pick of the restaurants and enjoy it all over again from your seat.
+So while you pick which restaurant to dine in, grab an aperitif at our brand new atrium bar, then sit back, soak up the atmosphere, and take in the sensational architecture from your seat.

 The Corn Exchange has always been home to trade.
 From the 16th Century corn market that grew up on Fennel Street, to the building of the Corn Exchange itself.
 It’s since evolved into a bohemian flea market in the 70s, before becoming the Triangle Shopping Centre.